newrelic/newrelic-opentelemetry-examples/other-examples/collector/docker/README.md

 ## Viewing your data

 To review your docker data in New Relic, navigate to "New Relic -> All Entities -> Containers".
-You should see entities named `docker-collector-1` and `docker-nginx-1` corresponding to the services defined in `docker-compose.yaml`.
+You should see entities named `docker-collector` and `docker-adservice` corresponding to the services defined in `docker-compose.yaml`.
 Click to view the container summary.

+To review your OpenTelemetry APM data in New Relic, navigate to "New Relic -> All Entities -> OpenTelemetry" and You should see an entity named `adservice` as defined in `OTEL_SERVICE_NAME` in `docker-compose.yaml`.
+Click to view the OpenTelemetry summary.
+Click "Service Map" in the left navigation, and notice the relationship to the `docker-adservice` container entity.

-Optionally, install the [Docker OpenTelemetry quickstart](https://newrelic.com/instant-observability/docker-otel) which includes a dashboard and alerts based on the data produced by the docker stats reciever.
+Optionally, install the [Docker OpenTelemetry quickstart](https://newrelic.com/instant-observability/docker-otel) which includes a dashboard and alerts based on the data produced by the docker stats receiver.

 Optionally, use [NRQL](https://docs.newrelic.com/docs/query-your-data/explore-query-data/get-started/introduction-querying-new-relic-data/) to perform ad-hoc analysis.
 To list the metrics reported, query for: